Use cases

 Informational

 Documents, wikis, tickets, and meeting transcripts.
-Richer context, but still reflects what was written — not how work moves.
+Richer context, but still reflects what was written.
+Not how work actually moves between people.

 DocumentsWikisTicketsTranscripts